alx9r/StructuredResource/README.md

 This is to support parity between the interfaces published by the public resource class and public resource function.

-### [ ] PR.17: Defaults values are the same for corresponding public resource properties and public resource parameters.
+### [ ] PR.17: Defaults values are the same for corresponding public resource properties and parameters.

 **Reason**